 When buying a listed building it is important to note that the ‘listing’ refers to the whole of the building.

 When deciding whether to buy a listed building you should consider whether the building is able to accommodate your needs as it currently stands.
 Any changes to the building, including changes to internal layout and adding extensions are likely be subject to LBC and will not automatically be granted.

 It is important to establish early on whether proposals will be acceptable.

 Please send full details of your proposals to the Built Heritage team for their consideration.
-Whilst a quick phone call may be of some value in helping you make decisions on whether or not to purchase a property, the Built Heritage Officer will not be able to offer you clear guidance unless written details are provided.
+Whilst a quick phone call may be of some value in helping you make decisions on whether to purchase a property, the Built Heritage Officer will not be able to offer you clear guidance unless written details are provided.
 Please include the address of the property, details of the existing building and all your proposed changes, additions and alterations.

 Alternatively you may wish to employ the services of a Conservation Architect or Heritage/Planning Consultant who can advise you further at this early stage.
 A full structural survey will provide information on the building’s materials, its general condition and any causes for concern.
 This information will be invaluable when maintaining or working on your building.
 We recommend using a professional familiar with historic buildings, preferably accredited by a professional body such as the Royal Institution of Chartered Surveyors or the Institute of Historic Building Conservation.
 Some professionals with recognised accreditation are listed on the directory on the Welsh Traditional Buildings Forum website.

 If you decide to buy a listed building you might want to get advice from a specialist insurance broker or let your insurer know if your property is listed, as this may require specialist insurance.
 The cost of rebuilding a listed building is likely to be higher than for a standard property.
 A detailed specialist valuation from an accredited surveyor or architect can help you to decide on the most suitable insurance policy.